mspnp/interruptible-workload-on-spot/README.md

    ```

    > **Note**
-   > When runnning in **Develoment** mode after querying 10 times the Azure Event Schedule detects an eviction notice emulating an Azure infrastructure event claiming your Spot VM instance.
+   > When running in **Develoment** mode after querying 10 times, the Azure Event Schedule detects an eviction notice emulating an Azure infrastructure event claiming your Spot VM instance.
 The app proceed to shutdown the workload.

 ### Deploy the Azure prerequisites